hyphal-domenico/ewallace.github.io/manual/_posts/2023-02-07-lab-tips-tricks.md

 For example, posters for conferences.

+0. Plan ahead, send your poster for printing 1-3 working days before you need to pick it up.
+This means ask colleagues inc. Edward to give comments on your poster 1-2 weeks in advance.
 1. Get in touch with the [King's Buildings Copy Centre](https://www.ed.ac.uk/printing/photocopying) and find out the price of the poster you want.
-Email kbcopy@ed.ac.uk or call them.
+Email in pdf format to kbcopy@ed.ac.uk or call them.
-2. Fill in the Interim Purchase Order Request Form (it's on slack/orders), including the quoted price of the poster from the Copy Centre, and the full grant code (6-digit cost centre, 6-digit grant code).
+2. Fill in the Interim Purchase Order Request Form (it's on slack/orders), including the quoted price of the poster from the Copy Centre, the project code (8-digit, underscore, 8-digit, ask Edward or your PhD program).
+The Task number is *1* and the expenditure type is *"Consumables"*.
 3. Return the form to the Copy Centre, kbcopy@ed.ac.uk
-4. When the Copy Centre emails you to say the poster is ready, pick it up from JCMB (follow the signs).
+4. When the Copy Centre emails you to say the poster is ready, pick it up from JCMB 2300 (follow the signs).